JW-George/JW-George.github.io/index.md

 [Single-anchored Multi-modal Dense Video Captioning for Esports Broadcasts Commentaries](https://dl.acm.org/doi/10.1145/3728423.3759412)

-Yu, Ari and **Hyun, Jinwoo** and Jang, Hyeong-Gyu and Park, Sung-Yun and Lee, Sang-Kwang
+Ari Yu and **Jinwoo Hyun** and Hyeong-Gyu Jang and Sung-Yun Park and Sang-Kwang Lee

 Proceedings of the 8th International ACM Workshop on Multimedia Content Analysis in Sports (Oral)